 Or as another example, let’s say you’re a Web designer, you want to sell Web design services instead of discounting your rate to fill up clients.
 You can offer one free landing page design with the purchase of a web design.
 You need to learn how to not give discounts.

 What’s the key here?
+Discounts are everywhere.
+So you need to understand the importance of discounts to customers.
 When you add the bonus to your product or service, put a time limit on it.
 The time limit will help entice people to act now so they won’t want to miss out on the additional value.

 And if you’re new around here and want more videos just like this, subscribe to my channel.